-- 1. Members shall: - a. speak to the city manager directly on issues and concerns; - b. direct the city manager to implement council's policy decisions through the administrative functions of the city; - c. treat staff professionally and refrain from publicly criticizing individual employees; - d. avoid involvement in personnel issues except during council closed sessions regarding council-appointed staff including but not limited to the city manager, city attorney, city treasurer, city clerk, city auditor, independent budget
+- 1. Members shall: - a. speak to the city manager directly on issues and concerns; - b. direct the city manager to implement council's policy decisions through the administrative functions of the city; - c. treat staff professionally and refrain from publicly criticizing individual employees; - d. avoid involvement in personnel issues except during council closed sessions regarding council-appointed staff, including but not limited to the city

-- analyst, or director of public safety accountability, including hiring, firing, promoting, disciplining, and other personnel matters; - e. discuss directly with the city manager, city attorney, city clerk, city treasurer, city auditor, independent budget analyst, or director of public safety accountability as appropriate, any displeasure with a department or staff; and - f. request answers to questions on council agenda items from the city manager, city attorney, city clerk, city treasurer, city auditor, department directors, or division managers prior to the meeting whenever possible.
+- manager, city attorney, city treasurer, city clerk, city auditor, or director of public safety accountability; - e. discuss directly with the city manager, city attorney, city clerk, city treasurer, city auditor, or director of public safety accountability as appropriate, any displeasure with a department or staff; and - f. request answers to questions on council agenda items from the city manager, city attorney, city clerk, city treasurer, city auditor, department directors, or division managers prior to the meeting whenever possible.